ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04-preliminaries.md

 \quad \mathbf{T}(0) = \mathbf{T}(1) = 0.
 $$

 As with summations, we typically wish to replace the recurrence relation with a closed-form solution.
 One approach is to expand the recurrence by replacing any occurrences of $\mathbf{T}$ on the right-hand side with its definition.

+We will go deeper into recurrence relations when we analyse the complexity of divide-and-conquer algorithms.

 <!--
 .. inlineav:: LinearRecurrencesCON ss